rbsam176/ms3-coffeedb/readme.md

     itemCount = sorted(itemCount, key=lambda item: item[1], reverse=True)
 ```

-I used a for loop to iterate over the unique list and count how many times that particular note occured in the non-unique list.
-This list was then sorted in order of the most frequently occuring note in the database.
+I used a for loop to iterate over the unique list and count how many times that particular note occurred in the non-unique list.
+This list was then sorted in order of the most frequently occurring note in the database.